heywhy/BucketJS/README.md

 var app = Bucket('App/Core/Welcome');
 app.welcome(); // => 'hello world'
 app.bye() // => 'Thank you for trying me out.
 Courtesy: BucketJS'

+/**
+ * features prior to v0.1.1
+ * adde a new variable B as an alias to Bucket for conviniences reason
+ * if not wanting to use Bucket.
+ * trying out the namespace aliasing the above examples
+ * assuming we changed the directory of some files but still want to use same
+ * namespace id
+ * e.g.
+ */
+B({
+  /**
+   * if not set, defaults to app folder under webroot
+   * because every namespace which hasnt been filtered out will be
+   * searched for in the directory
+   */
+  base: 'project',
+  /**
+   * every contexts under App will be mapped
+   * to www/mobile/src directory
+   */
+  filters: {
+    'App': 'moblie/src'
+  }
+})
 ```

+Some features has been added prior to version 0.1.1, you can check the
+changelog file in the base directory.

 If you think the project worths it, you can break
 the library and you can contribute to it.